 A Brief History Of Niš, Serbia

 The history of Niš is a long and interesting one.
 While people have been living around here for thousands of years, the settlement that would become modern-day Niš was founded in the early 3rd century BC by a Celtic tribe called Scordisci.
 Later it became a part of the Roman (and Byzantine) Empire, with medieval Serbia taking control of it in the 12th century.

-However, in the mid-15th century, the city becomes a part of the Ottoman Empire and remains there for more than 400 years.
+However, in the mid-15th century, the city became part of the Ottoman Empire and remained there for more than 400 years.
 That’s why you can not see the influence of Islam in the city, but we’ll get to that a bit later.

 The city is also notable in world history because three different Roman emperors were born here: Justin I, Constantine III, and Constantine the Great.
 The latter was actually the first Christian emperor, and the city’s airport is named after him.
 With that short history lesson over, let’s take a look at the sights you need to visit while visiting Niš.

 Given the city’s long history, there are plenty of sights to look forward to here.
 Different periods brought distinctly different styles as a consequence of various cultural influences.
 Because of that, you could tour the city for days and still not see everything worth noting.
 Therefore, if at all possible, do try to spend as much time here as you can.
 Here are just some of the reasons why.

 Niš Fortress is arguably the most important thing to see in the city.
 Its current iteration was created by the Ottomans in the early 18th century, but pretty much every culture that ruled this area had a fort in this exact place – the Romans, the Bulgarians, the Serbs.